 This Cold Asparagus Salad is perfect for warm weather, and it's easy to make!
 Just chop up some fresh asparagus, ripe tomatoes, and salty feta cheese and mix them together with a simple balsamic vinaigrette.

 Summertime is the perfect season to enjoy all sorts of delicious salad recipes and once spring hits, asparagus runs abundant.
-While I love a good Strawberry Spinach Salad, sometimes we just need a cool side dish salad to mix things up.
+While I love a good Strawberry Spinach Salad or Instant Pot asparagus, sometimes we just need a cool side dish salad to mix things up.

 And hey!
 It would be perfect for a spring gathering brunch, or side dish for Mother's Day.